Global Compact Network Romania

 - Governance Structure

 At the beginning, the 22 founding participants elected the 7 members of the Steering Committee, chaired by Mrs Mariana Gheorghe, CEO – OMV Petrom, the first Representative of the Global Compact Network Romania.
+In July 2017, Global Compact Network Romania has elected a new Steering Committee.
+Costinela Dragăn, Sustainability&Communications Manager of KMG International (Rompetrol Group), became the new president.
 See the up-dated structure of the Steering Committee.